 - Stolen, altered or unauthorized use of parking sticker: $25 per daily violation

-- Parking in handicapped area: $50 per daily violation
+- Parking in accessible area: $50 per daily violation

 - No valid parking permit: $25 per daily violation

 - Taking two or more parking spaces: $10 per daily violation